adamsmeat/deployment/README.md

 ## Config Notes

+It is advised that you use your own config: php artisan config:publish adamsmeat/deployment

-- 'deployment::route' specifies the url to use for post hook.
+- 'deployment::route' specifies the route used and must correspond to what was set in your git provider's POST service.
-- 'deployment::map' is an array which specifies that the key(environment) will auto check out the corresponding value(git branch).
+- 'deployment::allowed_client_ips' limits who can do GET request.
+- 'deployment::allowed_provider_ips' limits who can do git POST service.
+- 'deployment::map' use this to auto checkout a git branch based on environment.